ToshioCP/Gtk4-tutorial/src/sec11.src.md

 Look at the declaration of `_GObjectClass` so that you would find that most of the members are pointers to functions.

-- 13: A function pointed by `constructor` is called when the instance is created.
+- 13: A function pointed to by `constructor` is called when the instance is created.
 It completes the initialization of the instance.
-- 25: A function pointed by `dispose` is called when the instance destructs itself.
+- 25: A function pointed to by `dispose` is called when the instance destructs itself.
 Destruction process is divided into two phases.
 The first one is called disposing.
 In this phase, the instance releases all the references to other instances.
 The second phase is finalizing.
-- 26: A function pointed by `finalize` finishes the destruction process.
+- 26: A function pointed to by `finalize` finishes the destruction process.
 - The other pointers point to functions which are called while the instance lives.

 These functions are called class methods.
 The methods are open to its descendants.
 But not open to the objects which are not the descendants.

-## TfeTextView class
+## TfeTextView Class

 TfeTextView class is a structure and it includes all its ancestors' classes in it.
 Therefore, classes have similar hierarchy to instances.